Santander UK: Establishment

 The bank has its origins in three constituent companies—Abbey National, Alliance & Leicester and Bradford & Bingley—all former mutual building societies.

 Abbey National, trading as Abbey, had been bought by the Santander Group in July 2004 for £9 billion.
-Santander purchased Alliance & Leicester in the middle of September 2008, followed by the branches and savings business of Bradford & Bingley, which had been nationalised by HM Government during the 2008 banking crisis.
+Santander purchased Alliance & Leicester in the middle of September 2008, followed by the branches and savings business of Bradford & Bingley, which had been nationalised by HM Government during the 2008 financial crisis.

 Abbey National and the savings business and branches of Bradford & Bingley were rebranded as Santander on 11 January 2010, and Abbey National plc was renamed Santander UK plc.
 Formula One driver Lewis Hamilton unveiled the first rebranded Santander branch that day in central London.

 A further three hundred Abbey and Bradford & Bingley branches in London and south east England were rebranded that day, with branches in the rest of the United Kingdom following by the end of the month, by which time there were 1,045 Santander branches.
 Alliance & Leicester plc merged into the bank on 28 May 2010, and was rebranded by the end of the year.

 The bank retained the London headquarters of Abbey National and renamed other regional buildings under its own name.
 The Abbey name was retained initially for Abbey International (now Santander Private Banking), and Abbey for Intermediaries (now Santander for Intermediaries), the division of the bank offering Abbey branded mortgages provided by Santander UK plc.

 The charitable divisions of Abbey, Bradford & Bingley and Alliance & Leicester were brought together to form the Santander Foundation.

 Due to the three way merger, Santander was in the unusual position of having more than one branch in many British high streets.
 In Northumberland Street, Newcastle upon Tyne, for example, there were three branches, which were formerly Abbey, Alliance & Leicester and Bradford & Bingley respectively.

 Plymouth city centre had four branches within three hundred metres, two of which were adjacent to each other.
 Until December 2019, Shrewsbury had two branches of Santander in the town centre.
 In March 2012, the bank began to reduce the number of duplicate branches, identifying 56 that would close.
 Staff in the branches selected for closure were moved to other nearby branches.

 Alliance & Leicester Commercial Bank merged into Santander's business banking division, Santander Corporate Banking, in July 2009.

-Recent years
+2010–2024

 On 9 March 2010, Santander sold the investment and asset management business James Hay to IFG Group for £35 million.
 Later in the year, it was confirmed on 4 August that Santander intended to purchase the branches of The Royal Bank of Scotland in England and Wales, and the branches of NatWest in Scotland as part of a divestment of the business by The Royal Bank of Scotland Group.
 The deal collapsed on 12 October 2012.